Caninsulin®

 A.

-This is where the blood glucose is measured every 2 hours through the day.
+This is where the blood glucose is measured every 1-2 hours throughout the day.
 This is usually performed at the vets but can be done at home.
 If at the vets, the dogs should be on the same food schedule as at home.
-For most dogs, a 10–12 hour curve is adequate but in some instances a longer curve may be needed, if the dog is on a once daily Caninsulin injection schedule then a longer blood glucose curve will be necessary.
+For most dogs, a 10-12 hour curve is adequate, but in some instances, a longer curve may be needed (e.g. if your dog is on once daily dosing).
 A glucose curve helps you see insulin effectiveness, glucose nadir (the lowest glucose reading), and duration of insulin effect.
-The insulin dose, frequency of administration and feeding times may be altered based on these results.
+The insulin dose, frequency of administration and feeding times may be altered based on these results combined with clinical signs (e.g. weight, appetite, thirst, urination, demeanour).

 A.